georgedivery/devrix-interview/README.md

 - Custom WordPress theme built specifically for this project/interview task.
 - Tight integration with **ACF** for managing custom fields.
-- Exported ACF field groups as JSON located in:
+- Exported ACF field groups stored as JSON in:
-  `sync/export.json` – used to import all custom fields on a fresh installation.
+  `sync/export.json` — used to import all custom fields on a fresh installation.
-- A dedicated folder for **frontend-only implementation** (HTML/CSS/JS) to preview the UI separately from WordPress.
+- Dedicated folder for **frontend-only implementation** (HTML/CSS/JS) to preview the UI separately.
-- Included **pixel-perfect reference screenshot** to compare the final implementation with the design.
+- Included **pixel-perfect reference screenshot** for design comparison.
-- Dummy posts are generated with **FakerPress** for easier preview and testing.
+- Dummy posts generated via **FakerPress** for visual testing.

 ---